Fingers gripping the steering wheel, a dizziness setting in — with a knowledge that the cold sweats and soon-blurring vision are on the way.

 But as sometimes happens when floating in a hypoglycemic daze, you can’t bring yourself to take action even though you know it’s needed.
 The brain just isn’t connecting and forcing you to pull that treatment trigger.

-With National Drive Safely Work Week running Oct.
-1 to 5, this seemed like ideal timing to share some personal stories about the dangers of driving with diabetes.
+With National Drive Safely Week running the first week of October, this seemed like ideal timing to share some personal stories about the dangers of driving with diabetes.

 My two significant driving-while-low experiences both happened during the workday, when I managed to find myself behind the wheel while on the job.